pboysen/pboysen.github.io/README.md

 * **Textfield, Textarea, Checkbox and Select** are used by faculty to prompt for questions in the process of solving a problem.
 * **InlineMath and BlockMath** uses MathJax to display equations.
 We need these for scientific and engineering problems.
 * **Spreadsheet** displays an Excel-like experience for business and engineeroring.
 Handsontable is used for integration.
 It also demonstrates how many well-formed javascript toolkits can be used to provide new capabilities.
 * **IFrame** lets you embed websites, youTube, GoogleMaps...
-The sites may not display here because github.io iframe restrictions.
+The sites may not display here because of github.io iframe restrictions.
 * **MultipleChoice, CheckList and Scale** form the basis for a Test/Survey/Quiz/Exam document schema.
 Creating MultipleChoice and CheckList were cumbersome in CKEditor because each individual checkbox and radiobutton had to be inserted.
 It it now as easy as a bulletlist.
 It is also easier to enter than GoogleForms and allows the insertion of media in answers which faculty need.
 For multiplechoice and checklist, insert and the click on the empty paragraph that was inserted to type the question stem.
 Press Enter to add a choice.

 Finally, ThinkSpace supports **team-based learning**.
 The ProseMirror <strong>collaboration</strong> capabilities are